 11. Buy At the Right Time

 The approach of winter is not the best time to take advantage of low prices and short delivery times.
 It is best to renew your stock of logs in the spring.
+Remember that wood is bought by volume and never by weight since wet wood weighs much more than dry wood.

 12. Order Firewood Online

+If you want to buy firewood online, you should definitely compare the prices of the different providers in advance, because this is basically easier to do online.
 Pay attention to the firewood dimensions.
-Also check whether the quality is right and whether the proportion of softwood is not too high.
+Make sure to check whether the quality is right and whether the proportion of softwood is not too high.
 A price factor that should not be underestimated is the shipping costs.

+Keep in mind, many dealers advertise with low prices and only add the high shipping costs shortly before the purchase is completed.
 It is very convenient to have the firewood delivered directly to your home.
 Due to the larger purchase quantities, the firewood ordered online is also comparatively cheaper than going to the hardware store.

 Why Firewood is More Expensive in Winter?